pulumi/foundational-training/module-10-intro-to-pulumi-esc/slides/slides.md

 ESC can be consumed:

-- As Enviornment Variables
+- As Enviornment variables
   - Loaded via the ESC CLI or the Pulumi CLI
 - Within Pulumi programs
   - Referenced in the Stack file
-- Via other ESC Environments
+- Via other ESC Environments (hierarchy model)
   - Defined in the `imports` section of the Environment file.

-The above allow for straightforward integration with CI/CD pipelines.
+The above allows for straightforward integration with CI/CD pipelines.

 ---

 ## Module 10 - Intro to Pulumi ESC - Other

-- Currently, in preview /expected to GA in September 2024
+- Currently in preview and expected to GA in September 2024
-- Pricing TBD, free during Preview
+- Pricing TBD, free during the preview phase
 - Other features
-  - Version control
+  - Versioning
   - Table UI editing capabilities